-UK aid cuts: Reverse the cuts, protect women and girls
+UK aid cuts: Fund gender equality, protect women and girls

 A woman carries a small boy and a bright yellow water container